sennder/sennder-events/README.md

 # Sennder Events

-## Client library for issuing notifications with sennder-notifications
+## Client library for issuing notifications to the sennder notifications service